informalsystems/cofi-public-data/README.md

 The CH records contain also the UK Standard Industry Classification (SIC 2007) code for each company.
 After generating a custom colour code for the 88 SIC Divisions (business sectors), a tally of the filtered companies over these divisions was calculated.

 Finally, Mathematica was used to generate 84 maps, where each map visualises the companies belonging to the corrosponding division as a set of points coloured with the colour maps and geolocated using the GPS coordinates corresponding to its Unit postcode.

+(The Doogal and the Companies House data is released under the [Open Government Licence v.3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).)